Oct 03, 2019

 The Difference between IoT and IoMT

 Internet of Medical Things is a part of IoT as a general term for connected technology and big data solutions.
 According to the Allied Market Research, it’s a considerably large part, as the whole IoT market is predicted to reach $520 billion by 2021 compared to $136.8 billion market value promised for the IoMT alone.
+What makes IoMT special among the connected technology built for other industries is a set of characteristics typical for eHealth and medical technology.

 • Focus on security.
 IoMT is dealing with a great deal of sensitive data such as patient’s personal information and medical records, treatment plans, location, real-time change is health conditions.